 The good news for smaller businesses is that these rules of responsibility will only apply to medium and large-sized business.
-That is, those with over 50 employees, or an annual turnover of more than £10.2 million.
+A small business for this exemption is broadly one that has 2 or more of the following features:

 How to tell if a contractor falls inside IR35?

 So, how do you work out if IR35 rules apply to the contractors you work with?